-If you and your partner have been trying to get pregnant for at least a year and you’re worried about your fertility, see your GP.
-It’s a good idea for you and your partner to go together.
+Many couples don’t get pregnant straight away when they start trying for children.
+But if you and your partner have been trying for a year and you’re worried about your fertility, see your GP.
+It's a good idea for you and your partner to see your GP together.

-Your GP will ask you how long you have been trying to have a baby and whether you have had any problems having sex.
-They may ask you about your lifestyle and medical history including if you:
+Your GP will need to ask you lots of questions.
+These will probably include how long you and your partner have been trying for a baby and whether you’ve had any problems having sex.
+They may ask about your lifestyle and medical history, including if you:

 - have had children with a previous partner

 - have ever had any sexually transmitted infections (STIs), serious long-term diseases or other conditions that can affect fertility

 If you find it difficult to talk about any of these issues with your partner present, you may prefer to make separate appointments with your doctor.

 Your GP may ask to examine you and do some tests.
 They may ask you to provide a sample of semen.
 This is to check whether you’re producing enough healthy sperm.
 You’ll need to take the sample after you’ve gone three days without ejaculating.
 Your semen will be tested for a number of things, including how many sperm it contains and how fast the sperm are able to move.
 If this shows up any problems, you’ll need to have the test repeated around six to 12 weeks later.
 If the second test confirms there’s a problem with your sperm, your GP may refer you to a fertility specialist.

 If you’re unable to get an erection or keep one for long enough to have sex, your GP may check your blood glucose levels.
 This is because erectile dysfunction can be a sign of diabetes.